Testing

 Standards

-Pointeract should obey the test requirements as follows:
+Pointeract obeys the test requirements as follows:

 - When developing a new module, it is mandatory to write a unit test unless it's untestable.